Mamba-CL: Optimizing Selective State Space Model in Null Space for Continual Learning

 \section{Introduction}

 Continual Learning (CL) aims to enable AI models to learn new tasks without forgetting previously acquired knowledge while processing sequentially arrived data, which is a capability essential for adapting to dynamic real-world environments.
 However, deep models face significant challenges in mitigating \emph{catastrophic forgetting} when adapting to new data.
 This makes it difficult to achieve a balance between learning new knowledge and retaining prior knowledge, known as the \emph{stability-plasticity dilemma}.

-Existing CL methods can be broadly categorized into three types: \emph{regularization-based} methods~\cite{EwC,OWM,2021nullspace}, \emph{rehearsal-based} methods~\cite{aljundi2019gradient,hu2022curiosity,zhao2021memory}, and \emph{network expansion} methods~\cite{gao2022efficient,hung2019compacting,yoon2019scalable}.
-Among regularization-based approaches, subspace projection methods have gained attention for their promising performance in both convolutional neural networks (CNNs)~\cite{2021nullspace} and vision transformers (ViTs)~\cite{lu2024visual}.
-Specific methods such as OWM~\cite{OWM} and NSCL~\cite{2021nullspace} have been effectively applied to CNNs, and VPT-NSP~\cite{lu2024visual} has demonstrated strong performance for ViTs.
+Existing CL methods can be broadly categorized into three types: \emph{regularization-based} methods~\cite{EwC,OWM,nullspace2021}, \emph{rehearsal-based} methods~\cite{aljundi2019gradient,hu2022curiosity,zhao2021memory}, and \emph{network expansion} methods~\cite{gao2022efficient,hung2019compacting,yoon2019scalable}.
+Among regularization-based approaches, subspace projection methods have gained attention for their promising performance in both convolutional neural networks (CNNs)~\cite{nullspace2021} and vision transformers (ViTs)~\cite{lu2024visual}.
+Specific methods such as OWM~\cite{OWM} and NSCL~\cite{nullspace2021} have been effectively applied to CNNs, and VPT-NSP\tsp{2}~\cite{lu2024visual} has demonstrated strong performance for ViTs.
 Recently, State Space Models (SSMs)~\cite{2021s4model, 2022s5model}, particularly the Mamba model~\cite{2023mamba}, have achieved notable success in both sequence modeling and computer vision, with applications like De-focus Mamba~\cite{2024defocusmamba} and VisionMamba \cite{2024visionmamba}.
 Building on the strengths of SSMs in vision tasks, this study explores the potential of the Mamba model for CL through subspace projection.

 To this end, we propose Mamba-CL, a method that fine-tunes the SSMs along a direction orthogonal to the subspace spanned by those features from previous tasks during training Mamba foundation model in a new task.
 By doing this, the interference with previously learned tasks can be minimized, thus effectively reducing \emph{catastrophic forgetting} in CL.
 Although gradient orthogonal projections, which theoretically prevent forgetting, have been widely studied for CNNs, directly applying these methods to the Mamba structure introduces significant challenges due to: 1) the higher-order recurrent state-space structure, and 2) the non-linear discretization mechanism in SSMs.
 These factors make gradient orthogonal projection in SSMs considerably more complex than in CNNs, posing challenges for continual training of the Mamba-based foundation model.